 Dine on dumplings

 If the queues are any indication, Shanghai Street is a hit with regulars.
 Try pork mini buns, vegie dumplings or the fried variety with chicken and prawn.
 Mood lighting and an intimate atmosphere at Hutong suits their most renowned dish – fragrant, juicy xiaolongbao.
 The spicy wontons and pan-fried dumplings are not far behind.
+Or try new juicy bites at Nanjing Story.

 Cheap and cheerful, China Red is perfect for families and casual groups.
 Order on touch screens and marvel as mouth-watering morsels appear at your table.
 Shandong Mama’s modest outlook belies a legendary reputation.
 Home-style cooking from the Shandong province includes mackerel dumpling with ginger and coriander.
 Want more?
 Check out our guide to dumplings in Melbourne.